-- Help direct the organization with respect to its mission statement and organization goals
+- Help direct the organization with respect to its Mission and Vision Statement and Association’s strategic directions

 - Protect the interests of the general public

-- Listen to and reflect on issues raised by the members and to act in accordance to the best interest of the organization as a whole
+- Listen to and reflect on issues raised by the members and act in accordance with the best interests of the Association as a whole

 - Communicate and work effectively with the Registrar and Executive Director